 |You can see Tom’s head through the flowers where we sit each morning as I write the daily post.
 Sitting here gives the maid service time to clean our room which we’ve requested be done by noon each day when our laptop batteries die.
 We go back to the room to leave the laptops charging when we go out to explore for the afternoon.|

-The thought of going out into the pouring rain on Monday, getting on and off a bus, walking long distances for hours and ending the day on a boat ride held little appeal for either of us.
+The thought of going out in the pouring rain on Monday, getting on and off a bus, walking long distances for hours, and ending the day on a boat ride held little appeal for either of us.
 We’ll take the tube as soon as there’s a clear day to the area near Buckingham Palace.
-Today, Tuesday, its still raining.
+Today, Tuesday it’s still raining.

-Rain had been predicted over the past several days for early this week.
-As weather reporting goes, we’d hoped it would be comparable to many other days in London…rain for a few hours and then stop.
+The rain had been predicted over the past several days for early this week.
+As weather reporting goes, we’d hoped it would be comparable to many other days in London where it rained for a few hours and then stop.
 Not the case

 |The staff at the reception desk are helpful and friendly maintaining their cool when disgruntled guests complain about the WiFi charges.|

 After the horrible rainy day in Versailles a few weeks ago, spending hours outside in the wind and rain is hardly our idea of a good time.